ceph/ceph/doc/rados/troubleshooting/log-and-debug.rst

 Replace ``{daemon-type}`` with one of ``osd``, ``mon`` or ``mds``.
-You may apply the runtime setting to all daemons of a particular type with ``*``, or specify a specific daemon's ID (i.e., its number or letter).
+You may apply the runtime setting to all daemons of a particular type with ``*``, or specify a specific daemon's ID.
 For example, to increase debug logging for a ``ceph-osd`` daemon named ``osd.0``, execute the following::

 	ceph tell osd.0 injectargs --debug-osd 0/5